MSRConnections/Azure-training-course/Day 2/7. Streaming Data/docs/DemoScript.md

    - zookeeper_host
    - zookeeper_host:port
    - broker_id:kafka_host:kafka_port

-1. You can run this Kafka client from any machine with Java.
-To run from your local workstation, download the client JAR file from the web application page and run it as follows:

-        java -cp kafka-gps-client-0.0.1-SNAPSHOT-standalo.jar kafka.example.KafkaGpsDataProducer 0:ds-jlinford.cloudapp.net:9092

-   In this case we've bypassed Zookeeper and connected directly to the Kafka server on port 9092.
-The **0:** at the start of the connection address indicates that we wish to connect to the Kafka broker with ID 0.

 Copyright 2013 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the Apache License, Version 2.0.
 You may use it according to the license as is most appropriate for your project on a case-by-case basis.
 The terms of this license can be found in [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).